-QuID – Quantum Information for Developers – is a quantum computing summer school and hackathon to take place at ETH Zurich, 11-14 September 2018.
+QuID – Quantum Information for Developers – is a quantum computing summer school and hackathon, whose first edition took place at ETH Zurich, 11-14 September 2018, and counted with 130 participants.

 Whatever your background, QuID will bring you up to speed with the latest developments in quantum computing, and get you ready to program a quantum computer by the end of the week.